Are you a skinny guy struggling to gain muscle? Then keep reading. Because today, I will share 25 powerful tips for hardgainers to build muscle mass.

 10. Maximise Muscle Activation With Dumbbells

 Dumbbells are highly effective free weights to increase muscle activation from a weight lifting exercise.
-Compared to barbells, dumbbells allows for a high range of motion and provides a greater muscle stretch.
+Compared to barbells, dumbbells allow for a high range of motion and provide a greater muscle stretch.
 This increases muscle activation, making dumbbell training great for hardgainers to gain muscle.

 |Muscle||Muscle Activation Using Dumbbell (Compared To Barbell)|

 |Lateral Deltoids||7% higher|